aquietlife/whisp/README.md

 `ssh paperspace@xxx.xxx.xxx.xxx`

-Follow the Installation instructions above, but when you get to starting Jupypter notebook, use this command instead:
+Follow the Installation instructions above, but when you get to starting Jupyter notebook, use this command instead:

 `jupyter notebook --no-browser --port=8889 --NotebookApp.allow_remote_access=True`